SparklesNFT1/nft-airdrop/README.md

 ### Create Airdrop Addresses

-1. User the `airdrop.xlsx` template and upload to: https://beautifytools.com/excel-to-json-converter.php
+1. Use the `airdrop.xlsx` template to populate addresses and upload to: https://beautifytools.com/excel-to-json-converter.php

 2. Copy the output to `./scripts/payload.json`